 3.)
 Save the Rest of the Tile Grout

 - Be sure to keep some extra grout from your project in case of future repairs.
-But be sure to take note of its expiration date.
+But be sure to take note of its expiration date, as tile grout won’t last forever.

 So after you make your tile selection, make sure you ask one of our design experts about your best grout options.
 After all, the right tile grout will make your project look new and beautiful for years to come!